l3nz/cli-matic/README.md

 * orchestra

 To use Json decoding, you need Cheshire to be on the classpath; otherwise it will break.
+If you do not need JSON parsing, you can do without.

 ## License